SilvanVerhoeven/lv-data-science/assignments/a06/Notes.md

 for every measuring station in Germany for every year from 2002 to 2020.
 A measuring station is described with the state, a station code, a station name, the kind of the surrounding of the station (e.g. urban area, sub-urban area, ...) and kind of station (e.g. industry, traffic, ...).

+### Election and Government Data

 The election data was a two-fold operation.

-The historic election results for each state in Germany (down to every vote for each party) could be downloaded from the [regional statistics database of the nation and state government](https://www.regionalstatistik.de/genesis/online?operation=themes&levelindex=0&levelid=1640600409682&code=14#abreadcrumb), Statistische Ämter des Bundes und der Länder.
+The historic election results for each state in Germany (down to every vote for each party) could be downloaded from the [regional statistics database of the nation and state governments](https://www.regionalstatistik.de/genesis/online?operation=themes&levelindex=0&levelid=1640600409682&code=14#abreadcrumb), Statistische Ämter des Bundes und der Länder.
 This required a few clicks per state file and could have been automated, but given the small number of files to download, it was quicker to download them manually.
-The data was available in CSV files.
+The data was available as CSV files among others, but not designed to be loaded as such.
+It had no proper header and contained non-CSV-conform metadata at the top and bottom.
+Between, was CSV-parseable data.
 Each file contained the election results of all state elections within one German state as far back as the 1990s, down to the individual district result, with votes for the major parties CDU/CSU, SPD, Grüne, FDP, Linke and others.

-These files alone do not provide data on which parties eventually make up the government of the respective state.
-Unfortunately, I could not find such a database.
+These files alone do not provide information on which parties eventually make up the government of the respective state.
+Unfortunately, I could not find such a database for free.
 Hence, I had to retrieve the data from Wikipedia.
 Wikipedia offers in-depth articles for every German state election.
 Unfortunately, their structure is very different.
-Some provide tables with the possible coalitions, highlighting the realized one, some state the coalition in continuous text in the first paragraph of the article, some in the a dedicted section somewhere else, some only provide graphics.
+Some provide tables with the possible coalitions, highlighting the realized one, some state the coalition in continuous text in the first paragraph of the article, some in a dedicted section somewhere else, some only provide graphics.
 It is impossible to quickly and easily parse this information from the articles.
 This is why I had to manually read through many articles and write out the parties making up the respective governments into a JSON file, structured by state and year.

 ### Evaluation

-The mentioned data files were processed into a final JSON file, that had the following strcuture:
+The mentioned data files were processed into a final JSON file, that had the following structure:

 ```json
 {